David Gow

 David Gow (actra, caea, uda/s, wgc)

-David’s plays have seen critical acclaim and international production over the last decade, making Gow one of the most produced Canadian playwrights of his generation.
-Production include: New York City, London, Berlin(three years in rep.), Chicago, Toronto, Tel-Aviv, Krakow, Warsaw, Philadelphia, San Francisco, Los Angeles, Memphis, Atlanta, Washington D.C., Montreal, Vancouver, Edmonton, Stephenville NFLD, Halifax, and Ottawa.
-Prize nominations include: The Siminovitch Prize, Govenor General’s Prize, Chalmer’s Prize and a Dora nomination.
+David’s plays have seen critical acclaim and international production over the years, making Gow one of the most produced Canadian playwrights of his generation.
+Productions include: New York City, London, Berlin (seven years in rep.), Chicago, Toronto, Tel-Aviv, Krakow, Warsaw (nine years in rep), Philadelphia, San Francisco, Los Angeles, Memphis, Atlanta, Washington D.C., Montreal, Vancouver, Edmonton, Stephenville NFLD, Halifax, Ottawa, Jerusalem, Moscow, Boston, Atlanta and New Orleans.
+Prize nominations include: The Siminovitch Prize, Governor General’s Prize, Chalmer’s Prize and a Dora nomination.
 David has studied performance and theatre since the age of fifteen.
-He holds an MFA in Theatre/Playwrighing from York University, Toronto, and studied Theatre Performance at Concordia University, Montreal.
+He holds an MFA in Theatre / Playwrighing from York University, Toronto, and studied Theatre Performance at Concordia University, Montreal.
 David continues to love acting, for what it teaches him about the craft and life.
-David is a member of Actors Equity, ACTRA, Writers Guild Of Canada, The Dramatists Guild.
+David is a member of Actors Equity, ACTRA, Writers Guild of Canada, The Dramatists Guild.